jimmysoccer/Jimmy_Soccer/README.md

 * Note: default home page is "/Jimmy_Soccer"

+## Server
+server folder contains all the files working as backend server.
+They are used to accept http requests from front end and post the methods to database to achieve the data.

 ## Reference
 This website is originated from the tutorial of react-gh-pages repository created by gitname.<br>
 https://github.com/gitname/react-gh-pages